BalderHolst/blatex/README.md

 This is now root of your latex project.
 If the directory is empty, you will be prompted to use a template.

-Compile the document by running this command from any sub-directory of the project.
+Compile the document by running this command from any sub-directory of the project:

 ```bash
 blatex compile
 ```

-All features of every command or command group can be found by passing the '--help' flag.
+All features of every command or command group can be found by passing the '-h' flag.

 # Configuration files